jamescherti/pre-commit-elisp/README.md

 1. Install [pre-commit](https://pre-commit.com/).

-2. Add this repository as a local hook in your `.pre-commit-config.yaml`:
+2. Add the following to your `.pre-commit-config.yaml`:

 ```yaml
 ---